Time and Chance (Timms novel)

 Time and Chance is an Australian novel by Alma Timms.
 It was the twelfth in the Great South Land Saga of novels originally started by E. V. Timms.
-He died while writing the 11th, which his wife Alma completed; she then wrote the final instalment.
+He died in 1960 while writing the 11th, The Big Country, which his wife Alma completed; she then wrote the final instalment.
+Alma had researched and help plot all the novels with her husband, so the task was relatively simple.